-- Assessment: Candidates are assessed by a combination of in-class assessments, course papers and a dissertation.
-Students are required to attend the weekly seminars and lectures and to write two satisfactory seminar essays, which are assessed by the internal examiners.
-In cases where coursework is satisfactory but the dissertation is either not presented or is not of M.Phil. standard, a Postgraduate Diploma may be awarded.
-The M.Phil. degree will be awarded to students who pass all modules and the dissertation. - 57.6 Course Director: Dr John O' Connor
+- 58.5 Assessment: Candidates are assessed by a combination of in-class assessments, course papers and a dissertation.
+Students are required to attend the weekly seminars and lectures and to write three satisfactory seminar essays per semester, which are assessed by the internal examiners.
+A pass/fail/distinction grade is awarded for all taught modules and the dissertation.
+To qualify for the award of M.Phil. in Psychoanalytic Studies, the student must achieve a pass grade in all taught modules, amounting to 60 credits, and in the dissertation.
+A Distinction will be awarded to candidates who achieve a grade of distinction in the dissertation and achieve a distinction in individual modules amounting to at least 30 credits, and pass all remaining modules.
+In cases where a student has passed taught modules amounting to 60 credits but the dissertation is either not presented or is not of M.Phil. standard, a Postgraduate Diploma may be awarded.
+The Postgraduate Diploma may be awarded with Distinction in cases where the student passes all taught modules amounting to 60 credits and achieves a grade of distinction in individual modules amounting to at least 30 credits.
+A Distinction cannot be awarded if a student has failed any credit during the course. - 58.6 Course Director: Dr John O'Connor

-58. Public History and Cultural Heritage (M.Phil./P.Grad.Dip.)
+59. Public History and Cultural Heritage (M.Phil./P.Grad.Dip.)

-- Introduction: This course provides a bridge between the academic disciplines of the university and the professional concerns of cultural agencies, public and private, and it offers professionals and prospective professionals a rich historical grounding in what constitutes public history as well as a unique preparation for the management of cultural heritage.
-Drawing on the current interests of the staff, it will be based on the rich resources of Trinity College Dublin's library and of the adjacent Dublin libraries (the National Library of Ireland, the National Archives, etc).
-The course may also serve as an introduction to graduate research for students wishing to pursue doctoral work. - Admission Requirements: Applications are normally accepted only from persons with a first or upper second class honors Bachelor degree (2.1 or equivalent e.g. GPA of 3.3 or higher) in an appropriate discipline. - Duration: The course is offered on a one-year full-time basis or two-year part-time 58.3 basis starting in September. - Course Structure: The course consists of the following three elements: Compulsory Modules (30 credits) - two modules carrying 5 credits each and two modules carrying 10 credits each.
+59.1 Introduction: This course provides a bridge between the academic disciplines of the university and the professional concerns of cultural agencies, public and private, and it offers professionals and prospective professionals a rich historical grounding in what constitutes public history as well as a unique preparation for the management of cultural heritage.
+Drawing on the current interests of the staff, it will be based on the rich resources of Trinity students wishing to pursue doctoral work.

+College Dublin's library and of the adjacent Dublin libraries (the National Library of Ireland, the National Archives, etc).
+The course may also serve as an introduction to graduate research for